Skip to content

 Don't advertise your absence

 We know it's tempting, but try to resist the urge to post your holiday itinerary or updates on social media.
-Even a beach photo can be a tell-tale sign that your house is unattended.
+Even a beach photo can be a tell-tale sign of an empty house a few hundred miles away.

 Compare home insurance now